The following countywide and judicial offices will be on the 2021 ballot and have candidate info on this site:

-• Chesco Court of Common Pleas (2 open seats are currently expected)
+• Chesco Court of Common Pleas (2 open seats; see candidates here)

-The following non-countywide seats will be up for election in 2021:
+The following non-countywide seats will be up for election in 2021 (see relevant zones for candidate info):

 • School Board Directors (1/2 of seats on each board; see all 14 districts partly or wholly in Chesco here)